Meet Our Team

 If he won the lottery Dr. Bowman would still work, because he truly loves equine medicine.
 However, he would turn the renovations on his nineteenth-century farmhouse over to someone else, leaving himself more free time to train bird dogs, fish with his son Ian, and hike with his wife Jean.

-Associate Veterinarians
+Associate Veterinarians and Fellows

 Stephanie Wilkinson